Raleigh man dies in stabbing

-Raleigh Police are investigating the death of a 32 year old man found with a stab wound in his chest.
+Raleigh Police are investigating the death of a 32-year-old man found with a stab wound to his chest Saturday night.

-Police say they found Adedayo Oke Odifa with a stab wound to his chest on the 4800 block of River Stream Way Saturday night around 10 p.m.
+Police say they found Adedayo Oke Odifa with a stab wound in the 4800 block of River Stream Way around 10 p.m.

-Odifa was transported to Wake Medical Center, where he was pronounced deceased.
+Odifa was transported to Wake Medical Center, where he was pronounced dead.
 A follow-up investigation is underway and no additional details are available.

 Anyone with information is asked to call Raleigh CrimeStoppers at (919) 834-HELP or visit raleighcrimestoppers.org for text and email reporting options.
 CrimeStoppers pays cash rewards for anonymous tips that help solve cases.